 The Kalita Wave makes exceptional pour-over coffee approachable for everyone.
 Its design simplifies the process and consistently delivers a clean, sweet, and balanced cup.

-If you want to explore more about pour-over brewing in general, head over to our Complete Guide to Pour-Over Coffee.
+If you want to explore more about pour-over brewing, head over to our Complete Guide to Pour-Over Coffee, or compare notes with our Hario V60 Brew Guide and Chemex Brew Guide.